ground-creative/tuyacloudnodejs/README.md

 # Tuya Cloud Api Nodejs Client

-This is a simple php client to interact with devices that support the tuya api over the cloud.
+This is a simple nodejs client to interact with devices that support the tuya api over the cloud.

 ## Installation